-d) if the former worker is still a member of COSCA, COSCA may investigate under: Whistleblowing - system for dealing with information known to COSCA about members.
+d) if the former worker is still a member of COSCA, COSCA may investigate under the system for dealing with information about members.
 5. What if the complaint is vexatious or malicious?
 There is a statement on dealing with vexatious and malicious complaints.
-6. How long has a complainant to complain? a) Complaints will be accepted for investigation up to three years following the date of the alleged breach of COSCA's Statement of Ethics and Code of Practice. b) Complaints will be accepted outside of this limit if they are deemed to be in the public interest.
+6. How long has a complainant to complain?
+A time limit must be given for complaints to be accepted for investigation e.g. a maximum of three years following the date of the alleged breach of COSCA's Statement of Ethics and Code of Practice.
 7. Where should a complaint go?
 Full contact details are provided for complainants to use in the procedure (name or post, address, telephone number, email address).
 8. How does a complainant make a complaint?
 The complainant knows how to make a complaint either by letter, email, and/or proforma.
 9. How can you help? a) Appropriate alternative means are offered by you/ your organisation to complainants who are unable to submit complaints in writing. b) You/your organisation are able to take them through the process and answer any questions. c) You/ your organisation are able to signpost them to external support from organisations such as local advocacy services.
 10. Who is responsible for the complaint?
 A responsible individual is identified, by name or post, to become the complaint manager and to manage (not investigate) the complaints procedure e.g. service manager.